convox/docs/docs/reference/rack-parameters/NLBInternalAllowCIDR.md

 ### Relationship to per-port `allow_cidr`

-Same model as the public allowlist: per-port entries add ingress rules to the `NLBInternalSecurity` security group scoped to the listener port — they do not replace the rack-level entries.
+Same model as the public allowlist: per-port entries add ingress rules to the `NLBInternalSecurity` security group scoped to the listener port; they do not replace the rack-level entries.
 See [services.nlb](/application/services#nlb).

 ## See Also